Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 In 1905, he joined the anti-partition movement.
 In 1915, the British Government awarded him a knighthood.
 But in 1919, he left the title in protest of the murder of Jalianwala Bagh.
 In 1921, he established an organisation called Sriniketan for rural development.

 Visva-Bharati was officially established in 1923 at Santiniketan.
-He travelled extensively and spread the “universal brotherhood” message worldwide.
+He travelled extensively and spread the message of “universal brotherhood” worldwide.
 In 1941, after a long illness, he died in the paternal house of Calcutta.

 Rabindranath Tagore Literature

 Rabindranath’s poetic literature is characterised by dynamism, painting, spiritual consciousness, tradition, nature, humanism, patriotism, philanthropy, romantic beauty, duality, language, rhythm, diversity, and realisation.
-The progress of the Indian scriptures, public education, Western science, art, and industry philosophy profoundly influenced his writings.
+The progress of Indian scriptures, public education, Western science, art, and industry, and philosophy profoundly influenced his writings.

-Through fiction and articles, he published his opinion about society and politics.
-As a means of social welfare, he expressed his intention to educate rural people and the poor people of the village.
+Through fiction and articles, he expressed his views on society and politics.
+As part of social welfare, he expressed his intention to educate rural and poor villagers.

 He protested against social discrimination, untouchability, religious fanaticism, and religious fundamentalism.
-In the philosophy of Rabindranath, the human family has been specified as the origin of God.
+In Rabindranath’s philosophy, the human family is described as the origin of God.

 He considered music and dance to be essential parts of education.
 Rabindranath’s song is one of his best works.
-His “Sonar Bangla” and “Jana Gana Mana Odhi Nayaka Jaya hai” are world-famous national anthems of the People’s Republic of Bangladesh and the Republic of India.
+His “Sonar Bangla” and “Jana Gana Mana Odhi Nayaka Jaya hai” are the world-famous national anthems of the People’s Republic of Bangladesh and the Republic of India, respectively.

 Rabindranath Tagore started writing poems at the age of eight.
 In 1874, “Tavitabhodhini Patrika” published his “Wishallas” poem, his first published work.